Wet Weather Discharge Point

 As we learned last January:

-Most of NYC's sewers are combined sewers, meaning that sewage from buildings and stormwater runoff from the streets are collected together in the same pipes to be carried to the city's wastewater treatment plants.
-When it rains, however, the increased volume entering the combined sewers can exceed the capacity of the system.
-To prevent a backup, the excess (including untreated sewage) is dumped directly into various waterways around the city at these discharge points.
+Most of NYC's sewers are combined sewers, meaning they collect both sewage from buildings and stormwater runoff from the streets in a single pipe and carry it all to a wastewater treatment plant.
+During times of significant rainfall or snowmelt, however, the increased volume of runoff entering the sewer can exceed the capacity of the system.
+In order to prevent a backup, the excess (including untreated sewage) is dumped directly into area waterways.

 This outfall is located, appropriately enough, on Flushing Bay